bitlabstudio/django-payslip/README.rst

 Roadmap
 -------

+* Add employee and manager dashboards

-Check the issue tracker on github for milestones and features to come.
+Check the issue tracker on github for further milestones and features to come.